Blankz1035/Python-College-Training/README.md

  ## How to test the code in this repo
  You can view the logic which is in the files.
 Feel free to examine and leave a remark for any advice or enahncements.

+ ### Modules needed
+ 1. pip install matplotlib
+ 2. pip install pandas
+ 3. pip install numpy

+You can use any editor of choice.
+I utilized visual studio code, spyder, juypter notebook and pycharm.